After the Armistice (Nov. 1918-April 1919)

 26th Div.
 Troops Arriving in Boston on U.S.S.
 America, 1919

-On March 26, 1919 Private First Class Sam Avery made passage from Brest, France back to the United States with 7,200 other officers and men of the 101st and 103rd Regiments aboard the U.S. Navy’s troop transport USS America (ID-3006), returning to Boston on April 4 after a 9-day voyage without the threat of U-boats.
+On March 28, 1919 Private First Class Sam Avery made passage from Brest, France back to the United States with 7,200 other officers and men of the 101st and 103rd Regiments aboard the U.S. Navy’s troop transport USS America (ID-3006), returning to Boston on April 6 after a speedy 9-day voyage without the threat of U-boats.

 Arriving at Camp Devens, Ayer Mass., 1919